egor-baranov/Video-Sharing-Server/README.md

 ```
 {
   "users": [
-    // list of registered users data
+    // list of registered users
   ]
 }
 ```